 For the first time last year, more purchases were processed through mobile devices than desktops on peak holiday shopping days, according to a Salesforce report.
 This year, we expect this trend to continue with more mobile-first shoppers dominating the market than ever before.

 To capitalize on this mobile shift, be sure that every aspect of your holiday retail campaign is mobile-friendly.
 From enticing emails that are optimized to display correctly on mobile devices, to a generous mobile-ad spend and a streamlined checkout process, ensure that the digital shopping experience is designed with mobile customers in mind.

 You can also send brick-and-mortar customers location-based push notifications to let them know about deals in their vicinity.

 You likely know that highly-targeted and tailored messages drive engagement.
 But if you want to win over shoppers this holiday season, you'll need to take your personalization tactics a step further.

-75 percent of consumers report that they're more likely to make purchases from retailers that use their names, know their purchase histories and make recommendations based on previous purchases, according to Accenture.
+75 percent of consumers report that they're more likely to make purchases from retailers that use their names, know their purchase histories and make recommendations based on previous purchases, according to Forbes.
 So, make sure to create personalized experiences from start to finish.